The Hubble Tension resolved by the DESI Baryon Acoustic Oscillations Measurements: The evidence of evolving dark energy

 In order to obtain tight constraints on the equation of state $w(z)$ of dark energy, we combine the DESI DR2 BAO measurements and SNe Ia data.
 We systematically investigate different sample combinations and binning methods to assess their impacts on the results.
 The consistently descending trends are shown across different binning methods, indicating the robustness of the evolutionary behavior in the equation of state parameter.
 Here, we present the results of dividing the sample into five redshift bins with upper boundaries at $z_i = 0.2, 0.4, 0.6, 0.8$ and $4.2$.
 The SNe Ia sample contains limited high-redshift data, making the BAO measurements decisive for determining the upper bound at $z = 4.2$.
 The best-fit values of $w_i$ with 1$\sigma$ error bars from DESI DR2 BAO+Pantheon plus sample and DESI DR2 BAO+DESY5 sample, are shown in panels (a) and (b) in Figure \ref{F_w_DP+DD}, respectively.
-The corner plot of these results are shown in Figures \ref{F_cor_DESI+Pan} - \ref{F_cor_DESI+DESY5}.
+The corner plot of these results are shown in Figures \ref{F_cor_DESI+Pan} and \ref{F_cor_DESI+DESY5}.
 Both distinct sample sets reveal a consistent trend for the evolution behavior of $w(z)$.
 The values are consistent in $1 \sigma$ confidence level, as shown in Table \ref{T}.
 Despite slight variation in the absolute values of $w(z)$, all datasets consistently demonstrate the same descending trend.
-Notably, the current SNe Ia samples lack sufficient high-redshift data, resulting in weak constraints at $z > 1$.
-To mitigate this, we have to adopt a broader redshift binning strategy.
-During the fitting procedure, we simultaneously allow both $\Omega_m$ and $H_0$ to vary as free parameters.
-The two different sample combinations yield consistent $\Omega_m$ resutls, agreeing within $1 \sigma$ confidence level.
-However, the DESI DR2 BAO and Pantheon plus SNe Ia sample produce a larger fitted $H_0$ value.
-It likely led to its smaller $w(z)$ value in the first redshift bin.
-At low redshifts, the constraints are tight on $w(z)$, but degrade significantly in the high redshift bin due to the limited data number.
-DESI collaboration also found consistent redshift evolution of $w(z)$ trend for a broad range of parametric and non-parametric methods using the DESI DR2 BAO measurements, Planck CMB data, and three SNe Ia samples \citep{DESI_Dark_energy}.
-Our results are in good agreement with the finding of DESI collaboration.
-The slight differences may be caused by the difference of combination of samples.